 “Then let’s go.”
 Tommy straightened his back and walked towards the gate.
 His advanced was arrested by Sam gabbing onto his shirt and yanking him back.

 “Not through the front gate!
 I may be crazy, but I’m not insane.”

 “Admit it, this was a good idea.”
 Tommy grinned.

 “Besides the fact that impersonating a member of the military is a punishable crime within itself?”

 “Yeah, besides that.”

 Sam had picked the lock to one of the side entrances and they had found their way into a supply room.
 The place was not heavily guarded or staffed.
 After all the war hadn’t started yet.
-However there were enough uniforms and weapons in the place for a small army should the people of Cantras decide to pull one together.
+However there were enough uniforms in the place for a small army should the people of Cantras decide to put on together.